Put on your Sunday clothes when you feel down and out

 After nearly 30 years since the last viewing, I watched Hello, Dolly! again today.
 It was entirely familiar – to the extent I knew all the dialogue without realising I remembered it.
 I also had a strange sensation of watching myself watching the film.

-For the first time, I saw its ending.
-What I had thought would be the grand finale still had another act after it.
+For the first time ever, I finally saw it to its finale.
+What I had thought would be the grand ending still had another act after it.
 Louis Armstrong was there too, singing the title song.
 The various story threads tied up in a satisfactory manner with one or two unexpected and welcome twists.

 I had often thought Hello, Dolly! had its unique place in my life due to timing and circumstances, not because of the film itself.
 Had Kuwaiti television shown another film the day I’d set the VCR, or if I could recall watching something else with my brother as clearly as I did that, then I might have spent those years rewatching, say, Mary Poppins.